-LHS Priority 1
+LHS Priority one

-LHS Priority 2
+LHS Priority two

-Almost half of all respondents felt that the actions proposed for LHS Priority 2 are the right ones to tackle poor housing quality and improve energy efficiency.
-However, some of the actions that respondents felt should be included within the 2017-22 LHS are; tackling the lack of access to the gas grid in rural areas, focusing on the high levels of fuel poverty in the older population and increased funding to help private owners maintain their homes.
+Almost half of all respondents felt that the actions proposed for LHS Priority two are the right ones to tackle poor housing quality and improve energy efficiency.
+However, some of the actions that respondents felt should be included within the 2017-22 LHS are, tackling the lack of access to the gas grid in rural areas, focusing on the high levels of fuel poverty in the older population and increased funding to help private owners maintain their homes.

-LHS Priority 3
+LHS Priority three

-Half of all respondents felt that the actions proposed for LHS Priority 3 are the right ones to tackle the issue of homelessness in the Borders.
-Having said this, some respondents highlighted the need to work collaboratively is crucial in order to tackle the issue effectively, e.g. to reduce the length of stay in temporary accommodation, to establish an effective relationship with employability services and ensuring there is an effective care system for homeless people to help tackle the problems that are associated with homelessness.
+Half of all respondents felt that the actions proposed for LHS Priority three are the right ones to tackle the issue of homelessness in the Borders.
+Having said this, some respondents highlighted the need to work collaboratively is crucial in order to tackle the issue effectively, to reduce the length of stay in temporary accommodation, to establish an effective relationship with employability services and ensuring there is an effective care system for homeless people to help tackle the problems that are associated with homelessness.

-LHS Priority 4
+LHS Priority four

-- Considered all consultation responses received
+- considered all consultation responses received

-- Produced a summary report identifying the main points raised
+- produced a summary report identifying the main points raised

-- Submitted the summary report to the Scottish Government as part of the peer review process
+- submitted the summary report to the Scottish Government as part of the peer review process

 The content of the responses was collated, reviewed and analysed.
-A number of key themes emerged from the responses which are reflected in the LHS, around the diversity of the Scottish Borders and the consequent need for appropriate local solutions; the need for affordable housing across the Borders; the housing needs of the ageing population; and the need to address poor quality and energy inefficient housing.
+A number of key themes emerged from the responses which are reflected in the LHS, around the diversity of the Scottish Borders and the consequent need for appropriate local solutions, the need for affordable housing across the Borders, the housing needs of the ageing population, and the need to address poor quality and energy inefficient housing.
 The information from the consultations was used throughout the drafting of the LHS, to inform the development of the priorities, the options, and actions.
-As the LHS moved towards its final draft, the material from the consultations contributed to the sense-checking/validating the Strategy, particularly around the vision, the range of issues covered by the LHS, and the LHS priorities.
+As the LHS moved towards its final draft, the material from the consultations contributed to the sense checking/validating the Strategy, particularly around the vision, the range of issues covered by the LHS, and the LHS priorities.